-Supervisory responsibilities in the Authority are covered by two Departments; the Insurance Supervision Department (ISD) and the Banking, Trust Corporate Services and Investment Department (BTCSI).
-ISD is responsible for the supervision, regulation and inspection of Bermuda’s insurers, investment funds and Fintech companies and BTCSI oversees the banks, trust companies, investment businesses, fund administrators, money service businesses and corporate services providers, as well as credit unions and the Bermuda Stock Exchange.
+Supervisory responsibilities at the Authority are covered by two Departments; the Insurance Supervision Department (ISD) and the Banking, Trust Corporate Services and Investment (BTCSI) Department.
+ISD is responsible for the supervision, regulation and inspection of Bermuda’s insurers, investment funds and FinTech companies and BTCSI oversees the banks, trust companies, investment businesses, fund administrators, money service businesses and corporate services providers, as well as credit unions and the Bermuda Stock Exchange.

 At a macro-level Supervision acts in the best interests of policyholders, depositors and clients, while facilitating the continued development of a viable, competitive and innovative financial services marketplace in Bermuda.

 At a micro-level Supervision, via its risk-based supervision of licensed institutions, assesses inherent risks and the ability of the governance mechanisms (capital, systems, controls, management and boards) to mitigate such risks and determines appropriate supervisory intensity.

 The Authority is a member of several key international regulatory bodies.
 In this way, the Authority both stays informed about international regulatory developments and contributes to the development of global policy initiatives.